Evolution: What it is and why humans aren’t immune to it

 But the frequencies of genes in a population can change, that is they may become more or less common within the gene pool.
 This could happen by genetic drift, which is the random loss of genes.
 If a gene is neither adaptive nor harmful, it could simply be lost over time due to sheer chance.
 In contrast to mutation, drift reduces genetic variation.

 If genes are adaptive or harmful, their frequency in a gene pool becomes subject to natural selection.
-If a gene (or set of genes) is adaptive, that means the possessor of those genes will be more likely to survive and reproduce than others.
-This advantage ensures the individual will pass on these genes.
+If a gene (or set of genes) is adaptive, that means the possessor of those genes will be more likely to survive and reproduce than others, i.e., the individual will be more likely to pass on these genes.
 Over time, the adaptive genes will increase in frequency in a population.
-Conversely, genes that lower the likelihood of surviving and reproducing will be culled by selection.
+Conversely, genes that lower the likelihood of surviving and reproducing will become less frequent in subsequent generations.
 Either of these scenarios means selection is reducing genetic variation.
 But sometimes different forms of a gene can be adaptive in different situations or combinations, so selection will act to maintain both of these in the gene pool.
 So in contrast to mutation and drift, selection can reduce or maintain genetic variation.

 Finally, gene flow refers to genes being introduced into a gene pool from another source.
 This could occur when someone from one population reproduces with an individual from another population, and so new genes may enter one of the groups.
 Like mutation, this will increase genetic variation in a gene pool.